tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 1. Review your own code first

 This can feel similar to the concept of self-deprecating humor - make fun of yourself before anyone else can.
 However, the intention is not to beat others to the punch, but instead to **change your relationship with your code**.
+You want to shift your mindset from writer to reviewer to change how you are thinking about the code you wrote.

+You should review your own code just like you would anyone else's.
+By getting into the same "mode" you would to review anyone else's code, you set brain up to realize, "oh hey, it's code review time."

+To help get into this mode use the same "environment"

+You may find it easier to shift mindsets if review other pull requests before you review your own.
+Your teammates will appreciate the feedback and you will be more apt to treat your pull request jut like the others you have been reviewing.

 * separate code from self
   1. Review your own code first